 - Cryoprecipitate: 1U/10kg

 Fluid overload in a child can manifest as pulmonary edema, circulatory overload, or coagulation abnormalities.
 In certain circumstances, such as cardiothoracic surgeries, invasive monitoring is essential, which requires expertise and caution.
 A central venous line, with frequent cannulation of the IJV or femoral vein, is used.
 The arterial line is most often cited in the right radial artery.

 Pain management in children

-The various modalities of pain management available for children are summarized as follows:
+Various modalities of pain management available for children are summarized as follows:

 |Regional anesthesia: alternatives practiced in adults are also feasible in children.
-Epidural/ Spinal anesthesia are used.
+Epidural/ spinal anesthesia are used.
 Caudal is the most prevalent|

 |Opioids: Morphine, Hydromorphone, Fentanyl|

 Enhanced recovery protocol establishes optimal perioperative care to promote better postoperative results.
 The salient features of perioperative care in pediatric anesthesia are mentioned below.